po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 6. This will bring you to a new page with the heading, **Thanks for downloading ...**.
 A modal with input fields will request the download location for the new file.
 Once the file has been downloaded, open it to install...

 Let’s confirm that our C# environment was installed and will now enable us to build C# projects.
-Open a new terminal and type dotnet --info.
+Open a new terminal and type `dotnet --info`.
 You should see output similar to below:

 ```c#
 $ dotnet --info